Khidr: Theories on origin

-The source of the Quranic episode of Moses's journey with Khiḍr has been the subject of different opinions of various scholars.
-Like some other scholars, Brannon M. Wheeler notes that the story does not appear to have any direct Christian or Jewish antecedent.
+The source of the Quranic episode of Moses' journey with al-Khiḍr has been the subject of different opinions of various scholars.
+Like some other scholars, Brannon notes that the story does not appear to have any direct Christian or Jewish antecedent.
 But a very recent study has shown that the Qur'anic story is full of Jewish symbols, even if we cannot historically identify its likely original form.

-In one of the most influential hypotheses on the source of the Khiḍr story, the early twentieth-century Dutch historian Arent Jan Wensinck argued that the tale was derived from a Jewish legend involving the Talmudic rabbi Joshua ben Levi and the Biblical prophet Elijah.
-As with Moses and Khiḍr, Ben Levi asks to follow Elijah, who agrees under the condition that the former not question any actions he may take.
-One night, Ben Levi and Elijah are hosted by a poor man who owns only a cow, which Elijah slaughters.
-The next day, they are refused hospitality by a rich man, but the prophet fixes the man's wall without receiving pay.
+In one of the most influential hypotheses on the source of the al-Khiḍr story, the early twentieth-century Dutch historian Arent Jan Wensinck argued that the tale was derived from a Jewish legend involving the Talmudic Rabbi Joshua ben Levi and the Holy Prophet Elijah.
+As with Moses and al-Khiḍr, Joshua asks to follow Elijah, who agrees under the condition that the former not question any actions he may take.
+One night, Joshua and Elijah are hosted by a poor man who owns only a cow, which Elijah slaughters.
+The next day, they are refused hospitality by a rich man, but the Prophet fixes the man's wall without receiving pay.
 Finally, the two are refused hospitality by people at a rich synagogue but hosted by a group of poor people.
 Elijah prays to God to turn everyone in the rich synagogue into rulers, but says that only one person out of the latter should rule.
-When Ben Levi questions the prophet, the prophet explains that he killed the cow as a replacement for the soul of the man's wife, who was due to die that day; that he fixed the wall because there was treasure underneath it that the rich man would otherwise have found while fixing it himself; and that his prayer was because a land under a single ruler is preferable to one with multiple ones.
-Wensinck believed that the author of the Quran had taken the Khiḍr story directly from this Jewish source but had confused the names of the characters involved.
+When Joshua questions the Prophet, the Prophet explains that he killed the cow as a replacement for the soul of the man's wife, who was due to die that day; that he fixed the wall because there was treasure underneath it that the rich man would otherwise have found while fixing it himself; and that his prayer was because a land under a single ruler is preferable to one with multiple ones.